Advanced Aircraft Analysis Module Descriptions

-Lift as function of angle of attack, elevator (canardvator, ruddervator) and horizontal tail (canard, V-tail) incidence can be calculated.
+Lift as a function of angle of attack, elevator (canardvator, ruddervator) and horizontal tail (canard, V-tail) incidence can be calculated.

-The lift coefficient at zero-angle-of-attack can be used to determine the lift coefficients, downwash angle and upwash angle at zero airplane angle of attack and the zero lift angle of attack.
+The lift coefficient at zero-angle-of-attack can be used to determine the lift coefficients, downwash angle and upwash angle at zero aircraft angle of attack and the zero lift angle of attack.
 This module includes flap effects.
 The methods are described in Chapter 8 of Airplane Design Part VI.

-Further, the effect of body width on lift curve slope may also be calculated.
+Furthermore, the effect of body width on lift curve slope may also be calculated.

 - Flaps in take-off configuration with gear down